RedHatWorkshops/openshiftv3-ops-workshop/setting_up_nonha_ocp_cluster.md

 /dev/vg-storage/lv-storage /exports xfs defaults 0 0
 ```

-**Be extra careful with the above change** Test with `mount -a` after this change to make sure the mount is successful.
+* **Be extra careful with the above change** Test by running `mount -a` after this change to make sure the mount is successful.
+If you did something wrong and if you try to restart the system with a corrupt `fstab` your system may not boot  up.

 ```
 # mount -a